Governance and CSR

 Terms of reference for the Audit Committee

 In 2009 the Board of Directors appointed an Audit Committee, the purpose of which is to supervise accounting, audit, risk and controlling issues.
 The Audit Committee consists of the members Sven Madsen and Peter Skov Hansen (Chairman of the Audit Committee) who is also an independent member of the Board of Directors.
-The tasks of the Audit Committee have been determined in a Terms of Reference (in Danish only) which has been approved by the by the Board of Directors on 7 June 2017.
+The tasks of the Audit Committee have been determined in a Terms of Reference.
+The latest version has been approved by the by the Board of Directors on 6 November 2018.

 In 2012 Columbus decided to partner with the United Nations Global Compact in order to enforce our CSR actions and show internally and externally, that we work determinedly to promote a sustainable development and healthy business operation.
 In 2013 we formed our first CSR strategy.